Reuben G. Soderstrom: Family

-Soderstrom was the primary provider for his family since childhood and continued to care for his mother until her passing in 1959.
+Soderstrom was the primary provider for his family since childhood and continued to care for his mother until her death in 1959.
 He was close to his siblings, especially his sister Olga and brothers Paul and Lafe, whose own career in labor politics was cut short when he was killed by a drunk driver in Chicago in 1940.
 He married Jeanne Shaw in 1912, and together, they had two children: Carl and Rose Jeanne.
 Carl followed in his father's footsteps by winning the Illinois House seat his father had held in 1950.
 His daughter, Jeanne, was a teacher and counselor at Streator High School.
 In 1941, Carl Soderstrom married Streator native Virginia Merriner.
 The pair had five children: Carl Jr., Virginia Jeanne, Robert, Jane, and William Reuben.

 He was committed to the city of Streator and chose to commute to his offices in Chicago and Springfield, rather than leave his adopted hometown.
 On September 2, 2012, the city honored him with the dedication of the Reuben G. Soderstrom Statue and Memorial Plaza.